Skip to content

 Set additional user agent info for a request.

 This doesn't clobber the normal user agent, it just adds the extra info on the end.
-Sending NULL or an empty string resets the user agent info to the default value.
+Sending an empty string resets the user agent info to the default value.

 Returns: bool